CDrummond/bliss-analyser/UserGuide.md

 to `9000`.
 * `ignore` specifies the name and location of a file containing items to ignore in mixes.
 See the `Ignore` section later on for more details.
+* `readtags` specifies whether analysis results should be read from files whe analysing.
-* `tags` specifies whether analysis results should be written to files when anlysed.
+* `writetags` specifies whether analysis results should be written to files when analysed.
 * `preserve` specifies whether file modification time should be preserved when writing tags.
 Set to `true` or `false`.